 Figure 1.
-Static 3PtB (1) and Fatigue 3PtB (2) configurations
+Static 3PtB (a) and Fatigue 3PtB (b) configurations

 Energy levels in Fatigue 3 points bending behaviour comparison

 The fatigue 3pt Bending test was performed on similar arrangements of the static 3pt Bending one.
 The sample dimensions were slightly bigger in order to emphasize the differences.
-The span chose was 100mm on 100mm radius rolls as shown in figure 2.
-The fatigue mechanical set up was chosen to be from 5 up to 75% of the epoxy sample’s ultimate static strength shown in figure 2 making the fatigue test in a high strain region.
-The frequency of 2Hz for 10000 cycles (figure X) gave this study also a very severe strained sample outputs to see the differences between the two materials.
+The span chosen was 100mm on 100mm radius rolls.
+The fatigue mechanical set up was chosen to be from 5 up to 75% of the epoxy sample’s ultimate static strength as shown in figure 2 making the fatigue test in a high strain region.
+The frequency of 2Hz for 10,000 cycles also gave this study a very severe strained sample output to identify the differences between the two materials.